Qiyuan2004/Physics417-lab/README.md

 # Physics417-lab

-This is my personal project of physics 417 in spring 2025 quarter
+This is Qiyuan Qiu's personal project of physics 417 in spring 2025 quarter